-Access to the issuing entity's annual reports on Form 10-K, current reports on Form 8-K, and amendments to those reports and its distribution reports on Form 10-D filed or furnished pursuant to section 13(a) or 15(d) of the Exchange Act will be made available on CNH Industrial Capital LLC's website at "www.cnhcapital.com" as soon as reasonably practicable after such material is electronically filed with, or furnished to, the SEC.
+Access to the trust's annual reports on Form 10-K, current reports on Form 8-K, and amendments to those reports and its distribution reports on Form 10-D filed or furnished pursuant to section 13(a) or 15(d) of the Exchange Act will be made available on CNH Industrial Capital LLC's website at "www.cnhcapital.com" as soon as reasonably practicable after such material is electronically filed with, or furnished to, the SEC.
 Reports to securityholders and information about the asset-backed securities described in "Administrative Information about the Notes-Reports to Noteholders" below will also be made available on these websites in this manner.

-Pursuant to the Trust Indenture Act, the indenture trustee may be deemed to have a conflict of interest and be required to resign as trustee for the Class A Notes or the Class B Notes if a default occurs under the indenture.
+Citibank, N.A. will be the indenture trustee for all of the Class A Notes and Class B Notes.
+Consequently, if an actual or potential event of default occurs with respect to any of these securities, the indenture trustee may be considered to have a conflicting interest for purposes of the Trust Indenture Act of 1939.
+In that case, the indenture trustee may be required to resign under the indenture, with respect to the Class A or Class B Notes, and we would be required to appoint a successor trustee.
+For this purpose, a "potential" event of default means an event that would be an event of default if the requirements for giving us default notice or for the default having to exist for a specific period of time were disregarded.
 The indenture will provide for a successor trustee to be appointed for one or more of the classes of notes in these circumstances, so that there will be separate trustees for the Class A Notes and the Class B Notes.
 In these circumstances, the Class A noteholders and the Class B noteholders will continue to vote as a single group and no such event will alter the voting rights of the Class A noteholders or Class B noteholders under the indenture.
 However, so long as any amounts remain unpaid with respect to the Class A Notes, only the trustee for the Class A noteholders will have the right to exercise remedies under the indenture (but the Class B noteholders will be entitled to their share of any proceeds of enforcement, subject to the subordination of the Class B Notes to the Class A Notes as described herein).
 Upon repayment of the Class A Notes in full, all rights to exercise remedies under the indenture will transfer to the trustee for the Class B Notes.
 Any resignation of the original indenture trustee as described above with respect to any class of notes will become effective only upon the appointment of a successor trustee for that class of notes and the successor's acceptance of that appointment.
+During the period of time until a successor is appointed, the indenture trustee will have both (a) duties to noteholders under the indenture and (b) a conflicting interest under the indenture for purposes of the Trust Indenture Act.